OmaidQ/SWENG-VISUALISATION/readme.md

 GitHub App Visualiser

-Can be viewed by the link: https://sweng-visualisation.herokuapp.com/
+Can be accesssed by the link: https://sweng-visualisation.herokuapp.com/

 Able to search for GitHub users who have been authorised e.g. KennethHarmon and kvnkarthik02

+To do it manually:
 Install virtualenv by:
 ```pip install virtualenv```